jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 ### Introduction <a id="introduction" class="tall">&nbsp;</a>

 Both Historical PowerTrack and Full-Archive Search provide access to any publicly available Tweet, starting with [the first Tweet from March 2006](https://twitter.com/jack/status/20).
 Deciding which product better suits your use case can be key in getting the data you want when you need it.
-This article highlights the differences between the two and will hopefully help you determine which product to use for producing your next historical Tweet dataset.
+This article highlights the differences between the two historical products, with a goal of helping you determine which one to use for generating your next historical Tweet dataset.

-Architecturally, Historical PowerTrack and Full-Archive Search are significantly different.
-Both products scan a Tweet archive of your period of interest, examine each Tweet posted during that time, and generate a set of matching results.
-The product differences begin with the datastore each product serves data from.
+Both historical products scan a Tweet archive, examine each Tweet posted during the time of interest, and generate a set of Tweets matching your query.
+However, Historical PowerTrack and Full-Archive Search are based on significantly different archive architectures, resulting in fundamental product differences.
+These differences include supported PowerTrack Operators, the number of rules/filters per request, and how the data is delivered.

+We'll start off by providing an overview of Historical PowerTrack and the Search APIs, then discuss these differences in detail.
+We'll wrap up the discussion with general guidance for selecting a historical product.

 #### Historical PowerTrack <a id="hpt" class="tall">&nbsp;</a>

 Historical PowerTrack is built to deliver Tweets at scale using a batch, Job-based design where the API is used to move a Job through multiple phases.
 These phases include volume estimation, Job acceptance/rejection, getting Job status, and downloading potentially many thousands of data files.
 Depending on the length of the request time period, Jobs can take hours or days to generate.
+A data file is generated for each 10-minute period that contains at least one Tweet.
+Therefore, a 30-day datasets will commonly consists of approximately 4,300 files regardless of the number of matched Tweets.

 The first Twitter archive was a file-based system, with each file containing a short duration of the real-time Tweet firehose.
 Historical PowerTrack, launched in 2012 by Gnip, was built on top of the file-based archive.
-As HPT generates your dataset, it performs file operations as it opens each file, and examines each Tweet in the file.
-During this process, HPT access all sections of the JSON payload that have an associated PowerTrack Operator.
-This set of fifty-some Operators includes the ```contains:``` Operator, meaning HPT even performs substring matching of historical Tweets.
+As Historical PowerTrack generates your dataset, it performs file operations as it opens each file, and examines each Tweet in the file.
+During this process, Historical PowerTrack accesses all sections of the JSON payload that have an associated PowerTrack Operator.
+Historical PowerTrack supports the full set of PowerTrack Operators supported by real-time PowerTrack.

-[More: create Job, estimate provided, accept job, 10-minute data files are compiled, user downloads.]
+This set of fifty-some Operators includes the ```contains:``` Operator, meaning Historical PowerTrack is capable of matching substrings HPT even performs substring matching of historical Tweets.

 #### Full-Archive Search <a id="search" class="tall">&nbsp;</a>